NMBAQC COMMITTEE (2022-2023)

-David Johns (Chair) - CPR Survey, Marine Biological Association
+David Johns (Chair) - Research and Facilities Manager, Marine Biological Association

-I am the Head of the CPR Survey and member of the Senior Management Team at the MBA, where for many years, I analysed marine plankton and conducted research on plankton ecology.
+I am the Head of Research Facilities and member of the Senior Management Team at the MBA, where for many years, I analysed marine plankton and conducted research on plankton ecology.
 I am responsible for the running various departments such as CPR Survey, Ecology and Cell and Molecular, securing funding as well as providing expert advice to both internal and external researchers and groups.
 In addition to this, I am involved with a number of projects (some as PI), both at a national and international level, and a member of the Healthy and Biologically Diverse Seas Evidence Group.